leovu/messaging_configuration/README.md

             });
           });

           // If you need sound, create folder asset in the same parent with lib folder. ex: project_name/assets/audio/alert_tone.mp3.
-You need to remove assets when put in the         the sound.
+          You need to remove assets when put in the sound.
 If you forget, it will not have sound.
 Then in pubspec.yaml , you add :
                     assets:
                         - assets/audio/alert_tone.mp3
                         - assets/logo/icon-app.png